See the university’s academic protocols.

 You will see several changes in classrooms this fall.
 Seating will be limited in order to maintain social distancing.
 Students will have assigned seats, and faculty and students will be required to wear a mask or a cloth face covering in the classroom.
 Hand sanitizer stations will be provided in classroom buildings.
 As a shared responsibility, faculty and students will be asked to wipe down high-touch surfaces in classrooms.

-Will face masks be required on campus this fall?
+Are face masks required on campus this fall?

 A face mask or cloth face covering is required in the presence of others in all indoor spaces.
 In addition, face coverings will be required outside when adequate social distance cannot be maintained and you are within 6 feet of another person.
 Any exceptions to these requirements will be outlined in the protocols.
 All faculty, staff, students, and visitors will be required to comply with this requirement.